Introduction

 Step-by-Step Mechanics

-- On-time rent payments trigger token rewards
+- Rent to rewards.
+On-time rent payments trigger token rewards.

 Rcoins = (DR × P) / T